wp-insider/simple-membership/simple-membership/readme.txt

 = 4.0.4 =
 - Added a new filter to allow overriding the auth cookie value for when the "Logout Member on Browser Close" feature is enabled.
 - Updated the Swedish translation file.
 - Added more sanitization to the search query of members and membership level menu in the admin interface.
-Thanks to @Robert Foggia for pointing it out.
+Thanks to @Martin Vierula for pointing it out.

 = 4.0.3 =
 - WP 5.6 compatibility update with jQuery script.
 This will fix an issue whereby error messages on registration form weren't showing correctly.